zsparal/api-documentation/source/reference/v1/methods-api/list-methods.rst

    :widths: auto

    * - | ``totalCount``

-       | integer
+       .. type:: integer
+          :required: true

      - The total number of payment methods available.

    * - | ``offset``

-       | integer
+       .. type:: integer
+          :required: true

      - The number of skipped payment methods as requested.

    * - | ``count``

-       | integer
+       .. type:: integer
+          :required: true

      - The number of payment methods found in ``data``, which is either the requested number (with a maximum of 250) or the default number.

    * - | ``data``

-       | array
+       .. type:: array
+          :required: true

      - An array of payment method objects as described in :ref:`Get payment method <v1/methods-get>`.

    * - | ``links``

-       | object
+       .. type:: object
+          :required: false

-     - Optional – Links to help navigate through the lists of payment methods, based on the given offset.
+     - Links to help navigate through the lists of payment methods, based on the given offset.

        .. list-table::
           :widths: auto

           * - | ``previous``

-              | string
+              .. type:: string
+                 :required: false

-            - Optional – The previous set of payment methods, if available.
+            - The previous set of payment methods, if available.

           * - | ``next``

-              | string
+              .. type:: string
+                 :required: false

-            - Optional – The next set of payment methods, if available.
+            - The next set of payment methods, if available.

           * - | ``first``

-              | string
+              .. type:: string
+                 :required: false

-            - Optional – The first set of payment methods, if available.
+            - The first set of payment methods, if available.

           * - | ``last``

-              | string
+              .. type:: string
+                 :required: false

-            - Optional – The last set of payment methods, if available.
+            - The last set of payment methods, if available.

 Example
 -------